vince7ben23/Prediction-Of-Market-Sales/README.md

 ## Problem Statement

-have collected sales data for 1559 products across 10 stores in different cities of 2013 year.
+Have collected sales data for 1559 products across 10 stores in different cities of 2013 year.
 The aim is to build a predictive model and find out the sales of each product at a particular store.

-With this model, I will try to find out the properties of products and stores which play a key role in increasing sales.
+With this model, find out the properties of products and stores which play a key role in increasing sales.

 ## Data